“I’m a writer.”

 (Don’t worry.
 I have since reread that book and now consider it one of my favorites.)

 My fiction benefits from my training in the different arts, including poetry, nonfiction, and playwriting.
 (I’m a theatre person at heart, by the way.
-The stage bug is incurable once it enters your bloodstream.)
+The stage bug is fatal once it enters your bloodstream.)
 So, like the thespians of Los Angeles, I’ve chosen to pursue my craft in a location where the weather is ideal but the industry presence is not.

 I can be considered aspiring since I have yet to publish my novel.
 On the other hand, as a friend trained for the LA Marathon, her first, she did not refer to herself as a marathoner in-training.
 She motivated herself by saying, “I am a marathoner.”